top of page

 Woman-Centered Coach

-I have experienced the journey through dementia both as a clinician and family member.
-Following my parents diagnoses I felt crushed under the weight of a new future with new expectations.
-What I learned through those struggles is that we can slow the transition and adapt more easily when we allow ourselves to be supported.
+I have experienced the journey through dementia both as a clinician and daughter.
+I have seen first hand that we can slow the transition and adapt more easily when we allow ourselves to be supported.